 - Scams and fraud resulting in displacement are on the rise, especially in gentrifying neighborhoods across New York City.
-The single most effective ammunition NY has against these scammers is the HOPP network, as every victim of a deed theft scam is a desperate homeowner seeking to save their home from foreclosure. yet the Executive budget proposes to dismantle that network by eliminating its funding. - Foreclosures typically spike when natural disaster, economic disruptions, or government shutdowns occur; this network stepped in after Hurricane Sandy, which had a horrific impact on New York City homeowners.
-New York City neighborhoods will be devastated without the safety net of housing and legal counselors to help families navigate the arcane judicial foreclosure and loss mitigation processes. - If the existing network in which the State has invested is allowed to atrophy, homeowners will be left to fend for themselves, or worse, be at the mercy of scammers just waiting to take advantage of vulnerable homeowners, coop owners and condo owners desperately seeking to save their homes, as they defend themselves in court or attempt to resolve their mortgage distress-these are complicated, bureaucratic processes that can be nearly impossible to navigate without a nonprofit housing counselor or lawyer. - With \$20 million in funding, the network will be able to continue its great work and combat urgent housing issues across the state, including:
+The single most effective ammunition NY has against these scammers is the HOPP network, as every victim of a deed theft scam is a desperate homeowner seeking to save their home from foreclosure.
+Yet the Executive budget proposes to dismantle that network by eliminating its funding. - Foreclosures typically spike when natural disaster, economic disruptions, or government shutdowns occur; this network stepped in after Hurricane Sandy, which had a horrific impact on New York City homeowners, and it has stepped in following COVID-19, working with the courts to help litigants summoned to "COVID" conferences and to assist homeowners with the filing of COVID hardship declarations mandated by recent legislation.
+New York City neighborhoods will be devastated without the safety net of housing and legal counselors to help families navigate the arcane judicial foreclosure and loss mitigation processes. - If the existing network in which the State has invested is left to atrophy, homeowners will be left to fend for themselves, or worse, be at the mercy of scammers just waiting to take advantage of vulnerable homeowners, coop owners and condo owners desperately seeking to save their homes, as they defend themselves in court or attempt to resolve their mortgage distress.
+These are complicated, bureaucratic processes that can be nearly impossible to navigate without a nonprofit housing counselor or lawyer. - With \$20 million in funding, the network will be able to continue its great work and combat urgent housing issues across the state, including: